 The University of Providence is working to create a unique and exceptional Masters of Science in Nursing- Adult Gerontology Primary Care Nurse Practitioner Program (MSN-AGNP).
 The MSN-AGNP program is grounded in the academic-industry partnership between the University of Providence (UP) and Providence St. Joseph Health (PSJH).
 The program links the mission, vision, and values through the institutional Core Themes and Strategic plan of the University and PSJH.
 The Division of Nursing, School of Health Professions, will administer the graduate program.

 This program will offer a convenient and flexible schedule with on-line classes and 5 in-person intensives.
 The University is working with multiple state boards of nursing and the PSJH system to develop outstanding clinical placements within PSJH.
 Clinical placement opportunities are being being explored in the PSJH system located in Alaska, Montana, Oregon, Texas and Washington.
 These clinical experiences will support development as an advanced nurse practitioner and future career opportunities.
-The program will launch in fall of 2020.
+The program will launch in Spring 2021.
 Please contact the School of Health Professions for further information firstname.lastname@example.org or by phone 406-791-5258.